Cultural Competency Certificate

 The C3 Program is meant to be done over 1-2 years.
 All workshops to complete the curriculum will be offered every semester.
 Participants are welcome to complete the certificate in a time frame that fits their schedules, taking up to two years.

-Mandatory courses (Knowledge):
+Mandatory workshops (Knowledge):

-Supplemental courses, choose four (Skills):
+Supplemental workshops (Skills):

 Knowledge – Participants will: